 The World Wide Web

 Commercial Internet services and applications became popular in the 1980s, but users found it hard to access information because of poor computer interfaces.
 That changed in 1989 when a physicist named Tim Berners-Lee developed a way to organize information more logically by using hypertext to link portions of documents to one another.
 He called it the World Wide Web.
 This made it much easier to access and use the Internet, and the number of Web sites gradually increased, and then skyrocketed.
 In December 1991 there were 10 Web sites on the Internet.
-This number increased to 204 in September 1993, to 19.8 million in August 2000, and to 101.4 million in November 2006, according to Hobbes Internet Timeline.
-Today, there are more than 1.7 billion Web sites.
+This number increased to 204 in September 1993, to 19.8 million in August 2000, and to 101.4 million in November 2006, according to Hobbes' Internet Timeline.
+There were more than 1.1 billion Web sites as of January 2023 (although only 18 percent were active), according to Siteefy.
+Statista reports that there were 5.3 billion internet users worldwide (or 65.7 percent of the global population).

 Development of E-Commerce

 As the Internet grew, companies quickly began to see it as a means to reach customers and also make money.
 Amazon.com, the world’s largest online retailer today, went online in 1995, and many other companies (both “brick and mortar” and Internet-only) launched e-commerce sites.
 E-commerce has been popular for years, but it has experienced especially strong growth within the last decade or so.
-Total U.S. e-commerce reached a record $601.7 billion in 2019, according to a Digital Commerce 360 analysis of U.S. Department of Commerce retail data, an increase of 14.9 percent from 2018.
-E-commerce comprised 16 percent of retail sales in 2019.
+Total U.S. e-commerce sales reached $1.03 trillion in 2022, passing $1 trillion for the first time, according to a Digital Commerce 360 analysis of U.S. Department of Commerce figures.
+This was a significant increase from $449.8 billion in 2017.
+Mobile e-commerce sales reached $2.2 trillion in 2023.
+E-commerce comprised 15.6 percent of retail sales in 2023, according to Statista.com.
+It is expected to comprise 20.6 percent of retail sales by 2027.

 Napster and Digital Piracy

 The Napster story is just one example of a chronic problem on the Internet: illegal use of copyrighted material online.
-More than $58 billion is lost to the U.S. economy annually as a result of intellectual property theft, according to the Institute for Policy Innovation.
+Approximately $225 billion is lost to the U.S. economy annually as a result of intellectual property theft, according to Utilities One, which delivers infrastructure solutions for telecommunications providers.
 Copyright owners are spending a lot of time and money to create digital systems that protect their copyrighted content and to pursue legal action against those who violate copyright laws.

 Dot-Com Crash